 Vitamin C helps with both the common cold and swollen glands.
 As mentioned above, give your child between 1000-3000 mg of vitamin C each day in fresh-squeezed orange juice or straight lemon juice.
 Vitamin C is a water-soluble vitamin which means the body will eliminate what it doesn’t need.
 That’s why you need your child to take it daily.

 Echinacea is an herb that builds resistance to infections of the immune, respiratory and digestive tracts.
-As mentioned above, it contains water-soluble polysaccharides which stop the attacks of various microbes and allows the body to heal.
+As mentioned above, it contains water-soluble polysaccharides that stop the attacks of various microbes and allows the body to heal.
 In terms of swollen glands, echinacea has been shown to be an anti-viral.
 There are many ways to take echinacea: lozenges, ointments and in teas and they all work for children.

 Do you have a favorite homeopathic remedy that you use for your kids for certain illnesses, etc.?
 Please share them in the comment section below.